Dgamble90/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-<p>Ok, welcome to my first tutorial!
-First things first we will have to create a Virtual machine using the Microsoft Azure portal.
+<p>Hello, and welcome to my first tutorial!
+First we will have to create a Virtual machine using the Microsoft Azure portal.
 We will be using a VM which is a remote computer.
 We are using a VM in order to protect our physical machine just in case something breaks.
 Create a resource group and title it "osTicket".
 Afterwards create a VM with 2-4 CPUs.
 In this example I will be using 4 CPUs.
 <img src= "https://i.imgur.com/0cr8OEx.jpg="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>